Convex-Dev/design/cad/010_transactions/README.md

 An an optimisation, peers MAY avoid creating `Result` records if they have no requirement to report results back to clients.

+### Verification

+If the client trusts the peer, the returned result may be assumed as evidence that the transaction has succeeded.

+If there are doubts about the integrity of the peer, further verification may be performed in several ways:
+- Checking the consensus ordering to ensure that the transaction occurred when the peer claimed
+- Querying the CVM state to ensure transaction effects have been carried out
+- Confirming the result with one or more independent peers

+It is generally the responsibility of the user / app developer to choose an appropriate level of verification and ensure connection to trusted peers.

 ## Peer Responsibilities

 Peers are generally expected to be responsible for validating and submitting legitimate transactions for consensus on behalf of their clients.